Immune System and Load Management

 Details on vitamins and minerals: Micronutrients.
 Post-Race Nutrition is crucial for the first 30 minutes after peak load – this often determines how quickly the immune system stabilizes.

 Tip: The 30-minute window after training: 1 to 1.2 g carbohydrates per kg body weight plus 20 to 30 g protein.
-This lowers cortisol, replenishes glycogen stores, and supports the immune response.
+This lowers Stress Hormone Cortisol, replenishes glycogen stores, and supports the immune response.

 Recovery and Sleep